sdiehl/wiwinwlh/tutorial.md

 lift :: Monad m => m a -> t m a
 ```

-But often times we need to work with and manipulate our monad transformer stack
+But oftentimes we need to work with and manipulate our monad transformer stack
 to either produce new transformers, modify existing ones or extend an upstream
 library with new layers.
 The ``mmorph`` library provides the capacity to compose
 monad morphism transformation directly on transformer stacks.
 This is achieved